 5. The Wide, Bright Performer: The 35mm Prime

 35mm prime lenses are often bright and affordable.
-These are excellent for everything from capturing the entire ceremony set-up in one shot to photographing the entire dance floor.
+These are excellent for everything.
+From capturing the entire ceremony setup in one shot to photographing the entire dance floor.

-Best 35mm Lenses for Wedding Photography
+Best 35mm Lenses for Wedding Photography:

-How Many Lenses Do You Really Need for Wedding Photography?
+How Many Wedding Lenses Do You Need?

 Prioritise what focal lengths you need most for both your style and to capture every event of the day.

-The most popular lenses for wedding photography are the 24-70mm and 70-200mm bright zooms along with primes at 85mm, 50mm 35mm, and a macro lens.
-The best lenses for wedding photography are also bright, sharp and versatile.
+The most popular lenses for this niche are the 24-70mm and 70-200mm bright zooms.
+For primes, think of the 85mm, 50mm 35mm, and a macro.